tizianoflati/reditools2.0/README.md

 This repo includes test data and a test script for checking that dependencies have been installed properly and the basic REDItools command works.

+In order to have all the data you need, run the following commands:

+> cd test
+> ./prepare_test.sh

+This will download and index the chromosome 21 of the hg19 version of the human genome (from http://hgdownload.cse.ucsc.edu/downloads.html).
+Once the script has finished running, you have all you need to perform the tests.

 The software comes with two modalities.
+Feel free to choose the one which best fits your needs.

 ####  4.1 Serial version